 Administrative Action Pre-test Option #1 Pre-test Option #2 Do not enter into GALIS.
-Record pre-test attempt in student permanent record.
-Use an oral screening tool to determine if student has low oral skills.
-If so, administer BEST Plus or TABE CLAS-E Listening/Speaking.
-Administer TABE 11&12 Locator and TABE 11&12 Reading and/or Language.
-(Student is reported as ABE, not ESL.)
+Record pre-test attempt in student permanent Use an oral screening tool to determine if student has low oral skills.
+If so, administer BEST Plus or TABE Administer TABE 11&12 Locator and TABE 11&12 Reading and/or Language.
+(Student is reported as ABE, not ESL.) record.
+CLAS-E Listening or Speaking.
 TABE Math is not required unless student has a math improvement goal.